Anisia94/HelloWorld/README.md

 Secondly, we need to have the application we test, up and running locally:

 1. Clone all three modules [U4A_WEB](https://git.gcio.unicredit.eu/RO23/U4A_WEB), [U4A_CMN](https://git.gcio.unicredit.eu/RO23/U4A_CMN) and [U4A_PLF](https://git.gcio.unicredit.eu/RO23/U4A_PLF) repositories from GisoLab
-2. Run the following command in U4A-WEB/source/U4A-EBA-ADV-MVN using git bash:
+2. Run the following command in U4A-WEB/source/U4A-EBA-ADV-MVN folder using git bash:

     `clean install -Dmaven.test.skip=true -Dliberty`

 ## Usage

 To start developing and executing automated test cases we need to go through 2 phases:  **Recording and Playback**.
-These approaches are used to mock external dependencies (called webservices and stored procedures) and then used them in our tests.
+These approaches are used to mock external dependencies (webservices and stored procedures called during the tests execution) and then used them in our tests.

 ### 1. Recording

 In this phase, we'll launch the U4A application locally and execute each test case manually in order to record all the webservices and SP called.
 These mocks will be used in the playback phase.
-We have to navigate to U4A-WEB/source/U4A-EBA-ADV-EAR directory and execute in bash the following maven command:
+We have to navigate to U4A-WEB/source/U4A-EBA-ADV-EAR folder and execute in bash the following maven command:

    `mvn clean install -DautRec -Dliberty`

-After that, we have to launch the application server using :
+After that, we launch the application server using :

    `mvn liberty:run-server -Pliberty,development`